badarsebard/terraforge/docs/README.md

 Save and load work using [design](design.md) import and export.

-Turn your graph into a [Terraform config](hcl.md) by exporting HCL.
+Turn your graph into a [Terraform config](hcl.md) by exporting HCL or pick up with an existing project using the import feature.

 See the [roadmap](roadmap.md) for a list of planned features.